goodwinnk/kotlin-eclipse/README.md

 ##Building and Development

-Eclipse Kepler (4.3.1) is a recomended way for building and developing kotlin-eclipse project so far.
+Eclipse Kepler (4.3.1) is a recommended way for building and developing kotlin-eclipse project so far.
 [Eclipse SDK](http://download.eclipse.org/eclipse/downloads/drops4/R-4.3.1-201309111000/) version could be a good choise for development because of bundled sources for eclipse core and JDT plugins.

 In order to start development in Eclipse:
  - Import plugin projects from cloned repository into workspace